 Patrick D. McPherson is the managing partner of the firm's Washington, D.C. office.
 As a member of the firm’s Intellectual Property Practice Group, Mr. McPherson represents clients in the acquisition, enforcement and protection of all aspects of their intellectual property rights.
 He also heads the firm’s Patent and Trademark Appeal Board (PTAB) and Inter Partes Review practice groups.

-Mr. McPherson represents U.S. and foreign clients in the acquisition of patent rights in diverse technologies such as telecommunications, wireless communications, computer software, data processing and analytics, financial services, mobile geolocation, pharmaceuticals, and medical devices and electronics and assists clients in establishing competitive patent review programs.
-He also provides advice regarding potential patent infringement issues.
-Having served as a Naval Officer on nuclear submarines, Mr. McPherson has practical engineering experience which is essential in developing the appropriate intellectual property strategy for the client.
+Mr. McPherson represents U.S. and foreign clients in the acquisition of patent rights in diverse technologies such as telecommunications, semiconductors, wireless communications, computer software, data processing and analytics, financial services, mobile geolocation, pharmaceuticals, and medical devices and electronics and assists clients in establishing competitive patent review programs.

-Mr. McPherson counsels clients in the development, maintenance and protection of brand identifiers, including conducting registrability investigations, prosecuting trademark applications, initiating inter partes proceedings before the United States Patent and Trademark Office, reviewing marketing materials and coordinating international protection programs.
+Mr. McPherson counsels clients in the development, maintenance and protection of brand identifiers, including conducting registrability investigations, prosecuting trademark applications, initiating and defending inter partes proceedings before the United States Patent and Trademark Office, reviewing marketing materials and coordinating international protection programs.
 Mr. McPherson has represented clients at both the trial and appellate level regarding trademark infringement and unfair competition.

 He assists clients in identifying, registering and protecting their copyrighted works in diverse areas such as computer software, written and other artistic works and Web site design and has extensive experience in the transfer and licensing of copyrighted works.